kitttn/temptest/Quick-Start-Guide.md

 Hello, and welcome!

 This guide is intended for module or kernel developers getting started for the first time with the Ara MDK and development hardware.
 This provides a step-by-step guide to setting up your hardware and computer, and then building and running a set of firmware images for the "GPIO and I2C demo".
-Once you've completed this guid, you can be confident that everything is working as expected, and you'll have familiarized with the tools and techniques.
+Once you've completed this guide, you can be confident that everything is working as expected, and you'll have familiarized yourself with the tools and techniques.

 Note: If you're more experienced, feel free to skip this guide and work your way through the other wiki pages listed in the box at the right, in the order they are listed.